English name: Yellow-bellied Water Snake (aka: “Plumbeous Water Snake” or “Rice Paddy Snake”)

 Red-tailed Pipe Snake has a small head and a barred underbelly.

-Yellow-striped Caecilian lacks scales, has stripes rather than a yellow belly, and has a distinctly non-snake-like head.
+Yellow-striped Caecilian lacks scales, has yellow stripes on the side rather than a yellow belly, and has a distinctly non-snake-like head.

-Habitat: Slow-moving rivers, ponds, swamps, rice paddies, and other wetland habitats with stagnant water.
+Habitat: Slow-moving rivers, ponds, swamps, rice paddies, flooded meadows, and other wetland habitats with stagnant water.
 Forages from dusk until dawn.
-Found on land more often than other water snakes, but rarely very far from the water.
+Found on land more often than other water snakes, but rarely far from the water.

-Contribution to the ecosystem: Helps control fish and frog populations.
-Provides food for larger snakes, large fish, monitors, and wading birds.
+Place in the ecosystem: Feeds on fish, frogs and tadpoles.
+Eaten by larger snakes, large fish, monitors, civets, and wading birds.

 Danger to humans: The Yellow-bellied Water Snake will aggressively strike when cornered on land, but its small size keeps it from being able to inflict much damage.
 While it is a rear-fanged snake with some venom, the venom has a limited effect on humans, possibly leading to some swelling in the worst cases.

 Conservation status and threats: No known conservation issues.
-This is a very common species in Thailand, though its population in Taiwan is considered endangered.
+This is a common species in Thailand, though its population in Taiwan is endangered.

 Interesting facts: Yellow-bellied Water Snakes are excellent swimmers but move awkwardly on land.
-When faced with a threat on land, they will sometimes flip their bodies into the air and backwards with a reverse-striking motion, propelling themselves erratically towards the water.
+When faced with a threat on land, they will sometimes flip their bodies up into the air and backwards with a reverse-striking motion and then take off in a new direction, propelling themselves erratically towards the water.